-Artificial insemination costs were identified in WID data using the most recent Wakely ACA Claims Grouper code set to identify CPT codes assigned to artificial insemination alongside CPT codes gathered from industry research and resources.
-11 We then determined the associated allowed PMPM claim cost for the set of CPT codes.
+Artificial insemination costs were identified in WID data using the most recent Wakely ACA Claims Grouper code set to identify CPT codes assigned to artificial insemination alongside CPT codes gathered from industry research and resources.11 We then determined the associated allowed PMPM claim cost for the set of CPT codes.

 Since the WID data is not available at the state level, we used the West region data, which includes Washington state.
 However, not all states in the West region cover artificial insemination.
 As a result, we reviewed the benefit coverage, where available, for all states in the West region.
+Preliminary infertility evaluation and diagnosis is currently covered under the current benchmark plan and may be required prior to receiving the artificial insemination benefit.
 We then adjusted the calculated PMPM amounts to account for the percentage of members insured in states where artificial insemination is currently a covered benefit.
 This adjustment was performed to ensure our estimated claim cost was not understated due to lack of coverage.
 The resulting cost estimate is 0.01% of the total allowed claims.